Incorporating protein powder into your diet does not have to be boring. Here are several recipes to get you started baking with protein powder.

 In a separate bowl, mix the peanut butter layer.

 Line a mini muffin tin and pour about a teaspoon of the chocolate mixture into each section.
 Then, top that with some of the peanut butter mixture, and finish each one off with another layer of chocolate.
-Finally, put them in the freezer until they are firm enough to remove from the tin and enjoy!
+Finally, put the peanut butter cups in the freezer until they are firm enough to remove from the tin and enjoy!

 Speaking of chocolate, no list of protein powder desserts would be complete without brownies.
 This treat is fudgy, delectable, and packs a protein punch.